SUNET/tq/README.md

 (run (onesec))
 ```

-Create a file named ping.tq and run it:
+Create a file named ping.tq with the above 2 lines and run it:

 ```bash
 # tq --loglevel=debug ping.tq